 Reduce overhead costs

 Shutting your office for an extra day per week means less expenditure on utilities, office equipment, kitchen supplies, etc. Your employees save time and money spent commuting.
 It is also good for the environment as there is less daily waste created in the office and there is a lower carbon footprint as your staff is no longer commuting to work.

 Improve employee wellbeing

 An extra day off per week means your staff can spend more quality time with family and friends.
 They can complete household chores, pursue interests or activities, or simply unwind after a hectic week.
-Employees who participated in shorter work week trials did report lower levels of stress, burnout and enjoyed a healthy work-life balance.
+Employees who participated in shorter workweek trials did report lower levels of stress, and burnout and enjoyed a healthy work-life balance.

 Attract and retain talent during a labour shortage

 Businesses across sectors are currently facing a shortage of skilled workers.
-Inflation and the increased cost of living has only made it harder to find and retain skilled employees.
+Inflation and the increased cost of living have only made it harder to find and retain skilled employees.

 A recent study reported that the labour shortage is pushing employers to recruit candidates with a lot less experience and sometimes even without the required skills.
-In a pro-employee market, an innovative perk like a 4-day work week would give you an edge over your competition.
+In a pro-employee market, an innovative perk like a four-day workweek would give you an edge over your competition.
 It would also be an excellent strategy to retain existing employees.

-The 4-day work week trials conducted around the world have shown that a shorter work week does not bring down employee productivity.
+The four-day workweek trials conducted around the world have shown that a shorter workweek does not bring down employee productivity.
 Productivity levels either remained the same or increased when participating employees were able to enjoy a work-life balance.